 Foundations for narcissistic development

-If you’ve recognised yourself in this fictional story or know a friend who you believe is experiencing frustration living with narcissist, I highly recommend you read the book Ross Rosenberg: The Human Magnet Syndrome, which talks about narcissism.
+If you’ve recognize yourself in this fictional story or know a friend who you believe is experiencing frustration living with narcissist, I highly recommend you read the book Ross Rosenberg: The Human Magnet Syndrome, which talks about narcissism.
 You can also CLICK HERE and contact Awakening Melbourne for further inspiration on how to free yourself and become the woman as you were born to be.